FunnyWolf/Viper/docs/en/guide/welcome_to_viper.md

 # Welcome to VIPER

 **VIPER** is a powerful and flexible red team platform.
-The platform integrates the core tools and functions required for opponent simulation and red team operations, helping you complete network security assessment work efficiently.
+The platform integrates the core tools and functions required for adversary simulation and red team operations.

 <div class="tip custom-block" style="padding-top: 8px">